Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 #### Register SQL Server Connector

 Now that Debezium is running, the SQL Server Connector (which is used both for connecting to Azure SQL or SQL Server) can be registered.
-Before doing that, make sure to specify the correct connection for your SQL Server instance in the [debezium/sqlserver-connector-config.json](debezium/sqlserver-connector-config.json) file.
-You can create one using the provided `.template` file.
+Before doing that, make sure to specify the correct connection for your SQL Server instance in a file named `sqlserver-connector-config.json`.
+You can create one using the template file [sqlserver-connector-config.json.template](debezium/sqlserver-connector-config.json.template) file.

 If you are using the Wide World Importers database, the only values you have to change are: